ilyaskurikhin/beesim/README.md

 The Scout Bee finds Flower positions and gives those positions to Worker Bees when it is in the Hive.

+### Cave

+There can be two caves in the environment.
+To each cave belongs only one bear.

+### Bear

+Bears can not reproduce.
+They live in a cave where they hibernate for a certain time.
+Then they move randomly and if they pass by a hive they eat its nectar.

 ### Interfaces